-Overall, I’d suggest taking it either soon before or soon after working out.
+Overall, I’d suggest taking creatine immediately, either before or after working out.

 How Much Creatine Should You Take?

-If you have dietary restrictions, especially if you’re vegan or vegetarian - creatine dosing can especially help.
-Those on plant-based diets usually have lower stores of creatine, since the only source of creatine is in animal proteins.
+So, if you have dietary restrictions, especially if you’re vegan or vegetarian, creatine dosing can especially help.
+Those on plant-based diets usually have lower stores of creatine since the only source of creatine is in animal proteins.

 1. Loading Phase